East Side of the Park

 Radio Hill

 Radio Hill would be totally isolated if it weren’t for this connector to Buena Vista Hill.
 You can access the fenced-in footpath on the Stadium Way side of the hill or opposite the entrance on Amador Street.
 This is a fairly unused walkway.
-A recent survey found a couple encampments and some trash but they didn’t impede our hike or feel unsafe.
+A recent survey found a couple encampments and some trash but it didn’t impede our hike or feel unsafe.

 Carob Grove